peco/peco/README.md

 By default `peco` comes with `IgnoreCase`, `CaseSensitive`, `SmartCase`, `IRegexp`, `Regexp` and `Fuzzy` filters, but since v0.1.3, it is possible to create your own custom filter.

 The filter will be executed via `Command.Run()` as an external process, and it will be passed the query values in the command line, and the original unaltered buffer is passed via `os.Stdin`.
 Your filter must perform the matching, and print out to `os.Stdout` matched lines.
 Your filter MAY be called multiple times if the buffer given to peco is big enough.
 See `BufferThreshold` below.

 Note that currently there is no way for the custom filter to specify where in the line the match occurred, so matched portions in the string WILL NOT BE HIGHLIGHTED.

 The filter does not need to be a go program.
 It can be a perl/ruby/python/bash script, or anything else that is executable.

+### Batching Behavior

+External filters are invoked **sequentially**, one batch at a time (not in parallel).
+Each invocation receives a subset of the input lines on stdin, not the complete input. `BufferThreshold` controls how many lines are buffered before each invocation.

+Because of this batching, your filter **must be stateless** — it cannot assume it sees all input lines in a single invocation.
+Each invocation is independent.
+Filters that require global context (e.g., sorting the entire input or counting total lines) will not work correctly, as they only see one batch per invocation.

+A larger `BufferThreshold` means fewer invocations but a longer wait before results appear.
+A smaller threshold means more invocations but faster feedback.

+Note that negative query terms (e.g., `-foo`) are NOT parsed by peco for external filters; the raw query string including any `-` prefixes is passed as-is to the external command via `$QUERY`.

+### Configuration

 Once you have a filter, you must specify how the matcher is spawned: